milomg/reactively/Reactive-algorithms.md

   class D,E,F green;
 ```

-Then, when we ask for the value of D, we can just check if it is uncolored, then we are done.
+In the second phase (up) we ask for the value of F
+and follow a procedure internally called `updateIfNecessary()` before returning the value of F.
+If F is uncolored, it's value does not need to be recomputed and we're done.

-Similarly, if we ask for the value of D and it is red, we know that it must be updated immediately.
+If we ask for the value of F and it's node is red, we know that it must be re-executed.

-If it is green, we then walk up the graph to find the first red node that we depend on.
-If we find one, we update it, and mark only its direct children red:
+If F's node is green, we then walk up the graph to find the first red node that we depend on.
+If we don't find a red node, then nothing has changed and the visited nodes are set uncolored.
+If we find a red node, we update the red node, and mark its direct children red.

+In this example, we walk up from F to E and discover that C is red.
+So we update C, and mark E as red.

 ```mermaid
 graph TD